 - It’s the perfect balance of Omega 3 to 6.

-- It contains a special kind of fatty acid, CLA.
-Some studies have shown that CLA – conjugated linoleic acid, can reduce body fat and blood pressure!
+- It contains a unique kind of fatty acid.
+Conjugated Linoleic Acid.
+Some studies have shown that CLA can reduce body fat and blood pressure.

-- And it has one of the higher smoke point and a greater amount of healthy fatty acids.
+- Ghee has one of the higher smoke points.

 Ghee vs. Olive Oil: